Y Combinator issues a request for geo-engineering startups because climate change is real and we’re all going to die

 “Phase 1” of climate change is reversible by reducing emissions, but we are no longer in “Phase 1.”
 We’re now in “Phase 2” and stopping climate change requires both emission reduction and removing CO2 from the atmosphere.
 “Phase 2” is occurring faster and hotter than we thought.
 If we don’t act soon, we’ll end up in “Phase 3” and be too late for both of these strategies to work.

-So the company has put out its call for what it’s dubbing “frontier technologies”.
-These include developing new strains of ocean phytoplankton, carbon fixing through electro-geochemical processes, genetically modified enzymatic carbon fixing using cell-free systems, and desert flooding to create micro-oases and carbon sinks of new (somewhat arable) land.
+So the company has put out its call for what it’s dubbing “frontier technologies.”
+These include developing new strains of ocean phytoplankton, carbon fixing through electro-geochemical processes, genetically modified enzymatic carbon fixing using cell-free systems and desert flooding to create micro-oases and carbon sinks of new (somewhat arable) land.

 If all of these things sound insane and completely unfeasible without government support, that’s because they essentially are.